It’s no secret that trade shows are an invaluable tool for networking, branding, lead generation, product placement, and sales.

 2. Create an on-demand video demonstration

-Now that trade shows and events are off the table for many companies, investing in a video overview is critical.
+Now that events are off the table for many companies, investing in a video overview is critical.
 You don’t need a huge video budget, a professional script, or extremely expensive equipment to film a highly-successful overview video.

 - Turn the Phone Sideways: If filming on an iPhone or other mobile device, make sure to turn the phone sideways (landscape) as this is the format accepted by most video providers (YouTube, HubSpot, etc.).
 Newer phones film in high resolution and are an affordable option for those not ready to invest in video equipment.